Ada-Developers-Academy/daily-curriculum/week1_10.28-11.1/friday_13.11.01/overview.md

 - What got you really fired up?
 - You've just finished your first week as a professional programmer.
 How does it feel?

-!SLIDE title-and-content transition=fade
+!SLIDE bullets transition=fade
 Quiz Time
 ===================

-- ## Don't stress!
+- Don't stress!
 There's no grading
 - See how well you're grasping core concepts
 - Also a place to tell us how we're doing

-!SLIDE title-and-content transition=fade
+!SLIDE bullets transition=fade
-Phew... at least it's...
+We made it!
 ===================
-# CUPCAKE TIME!
+## It's cupcake time!
 ![Cupcat](/images/cupcat.gif)